' Abstract

 Grammatical gender is one of the ways in which language systems can structure thought.
 Romance

-languages, like Spanish, and also Semitic and Afro-Asiatic languages have what I term
+languages, like Spanish, and also Semitic and Afro-Asiatic languages have what I term dualist

 gendered grammar- every noun must be assigned a male or female gender.
 These genders must